Happyr/developer.happyr.com/_posts/2019-06-21-newrelic-on-bref-aws-lambda.md

 This is great and it should have been working on a normal server.
 However, NewRelic is configured to automatically start with the PHP-FPM server.
 Since Bref has it custom implementation of PHP-FPM that will not work.
-We need to start the the newrelic-daemon manually every time we load or Lambda function.
+We need to start the the newrelic-daemon manually every time we load our Lambda function.

 Let's start with the `function` layer: